SOLAS-TTRPG/SOLAS/Playing.md

 ## Combat
 Struggle is a part of every story, and it may present itself in the form of combat.
 Your characters have specific strengths and weaknesses based on your primary attributes.
 To start combat, everybody (including the GM's characters) make dexterity checks, where play goes highest to lowest according to the number of successes (this can be changed to play continues to the right, for convenience).

+## Resting
+Your characters cannot stay awake indefinitely, and will need to recover and heal their wounds.
+Characters will need to rest for a total of 8 hours, up to two of which can be sitting/lying down but concious.
+If characters go 24 hours without resting, they gain a **point of exhaustion**.
+Resting removes all points of exhaustion.

+## Exhaustion
+This comes when a character has undergone such a heavy burden (being awake for too long, physical exertion, or sustaining too much damage).
+There are different degrees of exhaustion, and they correspond with how many **points of exhaustion** that you have.
+For each point of exhaustion you've accumulated:

+- You recover one less stamina and focus at the start of your turns (to a minimum of zero).
+- Your speed is reduced by one tile (to a minimum of zero).

+Exhaustion is not removed by healing.
+Only resting does this.

 ### On a Turn
 It's your time to shine!
 Your character starts their turn by recovering some of their **Focus** and **Stamina** points (up to their maximum) the amount you recover of each is equal to your **Constitution**.